alindeman/zonebie/README.md

     Zonebie.set_random_timezone

-## Other Usage
+## Usage with TZInfo

+Zonebie can use the `tzinfo` gem, allowing it to work outside of ActiveSupport (Rails).

-If you simply need a random timezone for some other part of your tests, Zonebie can help as well.
+However, `Zonebie.set_random_timezone` does not work outside of ActiveSupport because there is not a concept of a global timezone setting.
+If you simply need a random timezone for some other part of your tests, Zonebie can help.

-    # e.g. with Rails
+    zone = TZInfo::Timezone.get(Zonebie.random_timezone)
+    puts zone.now

+    # Also works in Rails/ActiveSupport
     zone = ActiveSupport::TimeZone[Zonebie.random_timezone]
     puts zone.now